Fri, October 1 @ 8:00 pm$60 – $80

 “There probably isn’t a female vocalist working today who can produce more luscious sounds, voluptuous phrases or soaring crescendos…” – Howard Reich, Chicago Tribune

-We are excited to have Linda Eder back at the North Shore Center in 2021 in support of her newly released album, Retro Volume Two.
+We are excited to have Linda Eder back at the Center in 2021 as she brings her new musical director, Billy Stritch—the long-time collaborator and ‘confidant’ to Liza Minelli.
+Linda is touring in support of her newly released album, Retro Volume Two.
 A companion to volume one, this new album features a deft mixture of Broadway, standards and covers.
 The album further expands her repertoire of broad powerhouse songs and ballads with all the sweeping melodies and emotionally soaring notes that define Linda’s signature style.

 Showcasing one of the greatest voices of our time, Linda Eder’s diverse repertoire spans Broadway, standards, pop, country, and jazz.
 When she performs live in concert, it is amazing to experience the ease with which she moves back and forth from one genre to another as if she were gifted with the vocal ability to perform each genre as well as all the others.